-KNOWLEDGE AND SKILLS
+O. KNOWLEDGE AND SKILLS

-The Capital and Treasury Management functions are managed by a team of professionally qualified accountants with extensive Local Government finance experience between them.
+The Capital Programme and Treasury Management Strategy are managed by a team of professionally qualified accountants with extensive Local Government finance experience between them.
 They all follow a Continuous Professional Development Plan (CPD) and attend courses on an ongoing basis to keep abreast of new developments and skills.

-The Council's Section 151 Officer is the officer with overall responsibility for Capital and Treasury activities and views the strategy to be prudent and affordable and fully integrated with the Council's Medium-Term Financial Plan, Treasury Management Strategy and other Strategic Plans.
+The Council's Section 151 Officer is the officer with overall responsibility for Capital and Treasury activities and views the strategy to be prudent and affordable and fully integrated with the Council's Medium Term Financial Plan, Treasury Management Strategy and other Strategic Plans.

 All the Council's commercial projects have project teams from all the professional disciplines from across the Council and when required external professional advice is taken.

-The Council Members are involved at a very early stage of a project's life cycle and internal and external training is offered to members on an annual basis to ensure they have up to date skills to make capital and treasury decisions.
+Internal and external training is offered to members on an annual basis to ensure they have up to date skills to make capital and treasury decisions.
 A register is also kept on member attendance.
+The Council also involves members at a very early stage of a project's life cycle.